SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 ## How to refresh data as scheduled

-The following example shows how to display real-time data in a widget.
-The widget displays the current time and updates every second.
+The subsequent example delineates how to present live data within a widget.
+The widget showcases the current time and refreshes every second.

 ```tsx
 interface IRefreshWidgetState {